bionetslab/grn-confounders/README.md

 Modify the entries for method names, confounders, and cohorts in the jupyter-notebook visualize_mean_JIs_blocks.ipynb, then run the notebook.

-*Visualization of the first part of the protocol (i.e. comparisons of the networks inferred from the single blocks with the network inferred from the entire data)

-Check whether the computed mean Jaccard Indices (JIs) are stored in results/JI.
+Visualization of mean JIs obtained from comparing each network inferred from a single block with a network inferred from the whole data (see second part of the test protocol described in our paper): check whether the computed mean Jaccard Indices (JIs) are stored in results/JI.
 The path names resolve as follows:

 JIs obtained from comparison of the network inferred from block _l_ belongin to the confounder-based partition _i_ of the cohort _cohort_ induced by the variable _variable_, with the network inferred from the entire data, both inferred by the method _method_: g\_all\_conf\_i\_{method}\_{confounder}\_{cohort}\_{l}\_jaccInd.csv

 JIs obtained from comparison of the network inferred from block _l_ belongin to the random partition _i_ of the cohort _cohort_ induced by the variable _variable_, with the network inferred from the entire data, both inferred by the method _method_: g\_all\_rnd\_i\_{method}\_{confounder}\_{cohort}\_{l}\_jaccInd.csv

+All lists of mean Jaccard Indices are comma-separated csv files with five columns: size intersection, size union, state (information about availability of edges in the compared networks), k, mean JI.

+All networks are stored as comma-separated csv files with four columns: source gene, target gene, score, type.
+In case of undirected networks, the two connected genes are sorted lexicographically (source <= target).

+log.txt is the default name for the log file.
+It contains information about block sizes, the chi^2 tests, and program run.

 ## License
 GNU General Public License v3.0